MaxLell/Gesberry-Control/ReadMe.md

 ## Dependencies and Installation Guides

+- Python 3
+- Numpy
+- Scipy
+- Scikit-learn
+- Pandas
+- matplotlib
+- Jupyter Notebook
+- Seaborn

-The installation guides and the dependencies for the concerning packages are included in the folders.
-Besides the software implentation also a circuit diagram for the hardware development is provided.
+Both folders contain an instruction manual of how to install the package on the concerning platform.
+Besides the software also a circuit diagram is provided for the hardware installation.

 Acknowledgements
 ==========